exercism/java/exercises/practice/bob/.approaches/introduction.md

 ## Which approach to use?

-Since benchmarking with the [Java Microbenchmark Harness][jmh] is currently outside the scope of this document, the choice between `pow` and bit-shifting can be made by perceived readability.
+Since benchmarking with the [Java Microbenchmark Harness][jmh] is currently outside the scope of this document, the choice between `if` statements and answers array can be made by perceived readability.

 [trim]: https://docs.oracle.com/javase/7/docs/api/java/lang/String.html#trim()
 [endswith]: https://docs.oracle.com/javase/7/docs/api/java/lang/String.html#endsWith(java.lang.String)